Faculty and Staff FAQ

 1. What is the Duty to Accommodate?

-2. I received an Accommodation Letter, but the student has not been in contact with me to discuss their needs in my class.
+2. I received an Accommodation Letter, but the student has not been in contact with me to discuss their needs for my course.
 How can I encourage students to talk to me about their accommodations?

-Students are encouraged and expected to be active participants in the accommodation process.
-However, there are things you can do to foster communication with your students.
+Students are expected to be active participants in the accommodation process.
+However, there are things you can do to foster communication with your students:

 - Include the suggested syllabus statement in your course outline.

-- Make an announcement in class encouraging students to speak with you regarding their disability-related accommodation needs.
+- Make a general announcement in class encouraging students to contact you regarding their accommodation needs and concerns.

 - E-mail the student directly to initiate the conversation.

-3. Why do I receive some accommodation letters at the start of the semester, and others at various points throughout the term?
+3. Why do I receive some accommodation letters at the start of the term, and others at various points throughout the term?

-Although most accommodation letters are sent out at the beginning of the semester, you may receive some throughout the term.
-This may be for various reasons.
-All students registered Student Accessibility must request their accommodation letters before we can send these out to instructors.
-We do remind students to submit their accommodation requests early, however these may come in at any point in the semester.
-In addition, students may contact us with recent medical/heatlh-related issues and/or receive a new diagnosis throughout the semester, which can require implementation of a new or revised accommodation plan.
-Please note that accommodations are not retroactive, so any letters received midway through the semester are only to be implemented from that date forward.
+Although most accommodation letters are sent out before or at the start of the term, you may receive some throughout the term for various reasons.
+All students registered Student Accessibility must request their accommodation letters through Accommodate before they can be sent to instructors.
+Students are reminded to submit their accommodation letter requests early; however, these may come in at any point in the term.
+In addition, students may contact us with issues throughout the year, which can require implementation of a new or revised accommodation plan.
+Please note that accommodations are not retroactive, so any accommodation letters received after the start of the course are only to be implemented from that date forward.

-4. I have a student who is consistently absent but requires a notetaker, what are my options?
+4. What if I have a student who is consistently absent or not engaging with the course but requires accommodations.

 5. How can I refer a student who is struggling in my class?

-If you encounter a student who discloses a disability or who you suspect may benefit from the assistance of our office, please suggest they make an appointment with an Accessibility Advisor to discuss learning strategies.
-It is up to the student to follow-up with our office, should they so choose.
+If you encounter a student who discloses a disability or who you suspect may benefit from the assistance of Student Accessibility, please suggest that they make an appointment with an Accessibility Officer.
+It is up to the student to then follow up with our office, should they so choose.

-6. Do students have to provide documentation of their condition in order to be authorized for accommodations?
+6. Do students have to provide documentation of their disability in order to be authorized for accommodations?

-7. Is it OK for me to ask the student about their disability?
+7. Can I ask the student about their disability?

-No. The student is only obligated to declare their disability to the University through Student Accessibility.
+No. The student is only obligated to declare their disability to the University through Student Accessibility (if they want to access accommodations).
 Once they have done so, that information is considered private and confidential.
 Some students may choose to discuss the nature of their disability with you; however, it is never appropriate to ask for that information.

 8. Who do I speak with if I am concerned about accommodations and academic integrity?

-Any concerns you have regarding academic integrity should be discussed with your Department Head, Associate Dean, or Dean.
-Student Accessibility may provide assistance in determining alternate ways to accommodate a student's needs while still ensuring that academic integrity is respected and maintained.
+Any concerns you have regarding accommodations and academic integrity should be discussed with Student Accessibility as well as your Department Head, Associate Dean, or Dean as appropriate.
+Student Accessibility may provide assistance in determining ways to accommodate a student's needs while still ensuring that academic integrity is respected and maintained.